agarrec-vivlio/react-native-zip-stream/README.md

 [![npm](https://img.shields.io/npm/v/react-native-zip-stream.svg?style=flat-square)](https://www.npmjs.com/package/react-native-zip-stream)

 A React Native module for working with ZIP archives.
-This module allows you to list the contents of ZIP files, stream files from ZIP archives, create new ZIP files, and unzip files with progress tracking.
+This module allows you to list the contents of ZIP files, stream files from ZIP archives, create new ZIP files.
+Now supports password-protected ZIPs.

 ## Table of Contents